ToWatchList/twl-dl-server/README.md

 For easier deployment, a docker image is available on [dockerhub](https://hub.docker.com/r/towatchlist/twl-dl-server).

-The `latest` image now uses youtube-dlc.
+The `latest` image now uses youtube-dl.
 For the original youtube-dl based image, use `nbr23/youtube-dl-server:youtube-dl`

 ### Docker CLI